 25c.
-Possession of a non-felony weapon or look-a-like weapon: Any knife or instrument having a blade of less than two inches, any look-a-like firearm, mace, pepper gas or like substances (mere possession of pepper gas or like substance is not a violation of this Code of Conduct unless the administration determined that the student brought it to school with the intent to harm another); any firearm muffler, or silencer, chains, ice picks, plastic disposable razor, or sling shot, or any tool or instrument which can reasonably as used as a weapon or intended to be used as a weapon.
+Possession of a non-felony weapon or look-a-like weapon: Any knife or instrument having a blade of less than two inches, any look-a-like firearm, mace, pepper gas or like substances (mere possession of pepper gas or like substance is not a violation of this code of conduct unless the administration determined the student brought it to school with intent to harm another) any firearm muffler, silencer, chains, ice picks, plastic disposable razor, sling shot, any tool or instrument which can be reasonably used as a weapon.